melissawen/melissawen.github.io/_posts/2020-08-27-writeback-is-back.md

 Another concern was to avoid dispersed modifications and keep the changes well encapsulated with writeback functions.

-With that, Siqueira wrapped up the v5, and sent - just fly, little bird:
+With that, Siqueira wrapped up the v5, and sent.
+Just fly, little bird:

 * [drm/vkms: Introduces writeback support](https://patchwork.freedesktop.org/series/80961/)